Family Planning Association: Leadership

-Current activities
+Activities

-FPA aims to improve the public's knowledge of sexual health.
-The organisation runs training courses and projects for professionals, grandparents, parents, carers and young people, and provides an information and press service to communicate sexual health information more widely.
+The FPA aimed to improve the public's knowledge of sexual health.
+The organisation ran training courses and projects for professionals, grandparents, parents, carers and young people, and provided an information and press service to communicate sexual health information more widely.

-FPA runs an enquiry service providing confidential information and advice on contraception; common sexually transmitted infections; pregnancy choices; abortion and planning a pregnancy.
-The enquiry service is made up of its helpline and Web Enquiry Service (Ask WES).
+The FPA ran an enquiry service providing confidential information and advice on contraception; common sexually transmitted infections; pregnancy choices; abortion and planning a pregnancy.
+The enquiry service was made up of its helpline and Web Enquiry Service (Ask WES).

-FPA also provides clinic details of contraception, sexual health and genitourinary medicine (GUM) clinics and sexual assault referral centres.
-In Northern Ireland, where abortion is difficult to obtain, FPA offers an unplanned pregnancy counselling service.
+The FPA also provided clinic details of contraception, sexual health and genitourinary medicine (GUM) clinics and sexual assault referral centres.
+In Northern Ireland, where abortion is difficult to obtain, FPA offered an unplanned pregnancy counselling service.

-FPA is also funded by the Department of Health (England) to provide a wide range of booklets on individual methods of contraception, common sexually transmitted infections, pregnancy choices, abortion and planning a pregnancy.
-These are distributed freely across England to sexual health services and GPs.
+The FPA was also funded by the Department of Health (England) to provide a wide range of booklets on individual methods of contraception, common sexually transmitted infections, pregnancy choices, abortion and planning a pregnancy.
+These were distributed freely across England to sexual health services and GPs.

-Campaigning is a core part of the work of FPA.
-It played a role in obtaining the provision of free contraception on the NHS across the UK and campaigns around abortion to preserve consumer rights and choices.
+Campaigning was a core part of the work of the FPA.
+It played a role in obtaining the provision of free contraception on the NHS across the UK and campaigned around abortion to preserve consumer rights and choices.
 In May 2008, FPA and other pro-choice groups prevented a reduction of the 24-week time limit for abortion, which was debated in the House of Commons.
-The organisation is now trying to modernise abortion laws throughout the UK.
+The organisation subsequently tried to modernise abortion laws throughout the UK.

-In 2010, FPA celebrated 80 years and rebranded with a new logo to reach more people with sexual health and sex and relationships information.
+In 2010, the FPA celebrated 80 years and rebranded with a new logo to reach more people with sexual health and sex and relationships information.
 During the same year it also founded an Achievers' Club to recognise people who have made significant contributions to improving the sexual health of the UK.
 "My contraception tool", an online tool to help people choose contraception, was launched by FPA and Brook.
 In October 2010, FPA also held the first all-Ireland conference on abortion for medical practitioners.

 At the Charity Awards 2010, All about us, an FPA CD-ROM for people with learning disabilities, won the Disability category.

 Criticisms

-Due to the emotive nature of some topics addressed by FPA – for example, abortion – the charity has been criticised by a number of religious, political and pro-life groups.
-These groups generally protest on the grounds that all foetuses have a right to life; that sexual health education leads to promiscuity; that contraception is against the teachings of the Bible; and for other similar reasons.
+Due to the emotive nature of some topics addressed by FPA – for example, abortion – the charity was criticised by a number of religious, political and pro-life groups.
+These groups generally protested on the grounds that all foetuses have a right to life; that sexual health education leads to promiscuity; that contraception is against the teachings of the Bible; and for other similar reasons.
 In the early years of the charity, objects were thrown at clinics and volunteers were threatened.
-At the present time, opponents frequently hold protests outside the FPA Belfast office.
+Later, opponents frequently held protests outside the FPA Belfast office.